 It’s worth mentioning that going above 95 dB can put your hearing at long term risk.
 The OSHA limits the exposure to 90 dB at 8 hours, with the allowable time cut in half for every 5 dB increase.

 Is a 15 Watt Tube Amp Loud Enough to do Gigs with?

 Whether it’s a yes or a no depends on a number of factors such as the type of music, the tone you’re going for, the type of gig, the room, and how loud you want to sound in general and in relation to your drummer.
 Your band’s PA system can also play a big role in this since it’ll do some lifting if it’s good enough.

-As we explained above, a 15-watt amp is pretty loud in a normal world setting.
+As we explained above, a 15-watt amp is pretty loud in a normal world setting (I like the Monoprice tube amp and it cranks!).
 However, being in a band changes things.
 If you play alongside an acoustic drum set with a 300-watt bass amp, your low-watt guitar amp is likely to get drowned out, especially when dealing with rock or metal drummers.